 Postgraduate Studies in Computer & Electronic Engineering

 The MUST research group offers a postgraduate programme focused on machine learning.
-To qualify, prospective students must have an undergraduate degree in a related Engineering field and an interest in machine learning, deep neural networks, statistical pattern recognition and/or generalisation within the context of Artificial Intelligence.
+To qualify, prospective students must have a relevant undergraduate degree (e.g. BSc, BEng) and a solid background in mathematics.
+Additionally, prospective students should have an interest in machine learning, deep neural networks, statistical pattern recognition and/or generalisation within the context of Artificial Intelligence.

 MUST students either study the essence of the learning process of different types of deep networks, or apply and improve these techniques in the context of a specific application domain.
 In practice, students work with MUST researchers on one of our research projects, using popular deep learning tools (such as Pytorch and Tensorflow) to explore specific questions on new and existing data sets.
 Our students learn about machine learning algorithms, development of software, and the design and interpretation of machine learning experiments.
 In addition to the generic skills, many of our students working on specific application domains gain the knowledge and skills required to effectively operate in these specialised domains.

 Through its affiliations and collaborative activities with SANSA, CAIR and NITheCS, MUST is able to offer a number of M.Eng and PhD bursaries annually.
-We consider exceptional applications throughout the year (space allowing), and have an open application process in August-September.
+We consider exceptional applications throughout the year (space allowing), and have an open application process in July to August.

 MUST students enjoy considerable in-group support during their studies.
 Senior students are available to assist new students, resources are regularly shared on the group’s various communication channels, students meet with the entire group weekly and at least every second week with their supervisors in smaller groups.
 There's even a dedicated socials organiser to ensure an appropriate portion of fun and downtime.